varnish/libvmod-tinykvm/docs/glossary.md

 	],
 ```

 Example paths for a Deno program.
+It will rewrite `/main.ts` to `/home/deno/main.ts` hiding the real path.

 * `verbose`